carrotfarmer/cubedeck/README.md

 ## About

-Cubedeck is a web application designed for cubers (peeps who solve Rubik's cubes), to track their progress and of course, compete and flex their solve times with their friends.
+Cubedeck is a web application that is designed to assist cubers to keep track of their progress by and improve themselves by:

+- helping them easily log their solve times and obtaining stats about their solves
+- creating practice sessions to segregate their solves
+- creating and joining friend groups, to compete for the best solves

 ## Technologies